krc-coding/H6-Svendepr-ve/Documentation/KRCLogBook.md

 - Discovered issues with the account scope, which caused infinite loops.
 - Found issues with api requests not being correctly stateful.
 - Fixed these issues.

+## 2025-11-14:

+- Worked on the user profile page by copying the settings page from the laravel starter kit.

+## 2025-11-17:

+- Finished the user profile page.
+- Started work on refactoring the project page to make it more reusable.